rdfostrich/article-jws2018-ostrich/content/conclusions.md

 ## Conclusions
 {:#conclusions}

-In this article, we introduced an RDF archive storage method with accompanied algorithms for evaluating VM, DM and, VQ queries.
+In this article, we introduced an RDF archive storage method with accompanied algorithms for evaluating VM, DM, and VQ queries, with efficient result offsets.
-Our storage technique is a hybrid of the IC/CB/TB approaches, because we store sequences of snapshots followed by delta chains.
+Our novel storage technique is a hybrid of the IC/CB/TB approaches, because we store sequences of snapshots followed by delta chains.
 Our current implementation does however only support a single snapshot and delta chain.
 These delta chains are stored together in a timestamp-based tree.
 The evaluation of our OSTRICH implementation shows that this technique offers a new trade-off in terms of ingestion time, storage size and lookup times.